-Pursuant to agreements we entered into with HP A&M, described in greater detail in Note 7 to the financial statements contained in the 2010 Annual Report on Form 10-K, our farm leases are being managed by HP A&M through August 31, 2011 (which shall be extended until September 23, 2014 under circumstances defined in the Arkansas River Agreement).
+Pursuant to agreements we entered into with HP A&M, described in greater detail in Note 7 to the financial statements contained in the 2010 Annual Report on Form 10-K, our farm leases are being managed by HP A&M through August 30, 2011 (which must be extended until the earlier of 60 days after the date the HP A&M pays certain outstanding promissory notes (described below in the Obligations Payable by HP A&M section) or September 23, 2014 under circumstances defined in the Arkansas River Agreement).
 After that date the management services agreement may be extended by the mutual agreement of us and HP A&M or we may assume management of the farms.
 Pursuant to the management services agreement, while HP A&M is managing the farm leases, HP A&M is responsible for all expenses associated with maintaining the leases with the exception of the water assessment fees paid to the FLCC, which fees are borne by us.
-As compensation for their management responsibilities, HP A&M retains all lease and certain other non-crop income associated with the farms and the water used thereon
+As compensation for their management responsibilities, HP A&M retains all lease and certain other non-crop income associated with the farms and the water used thereon.